medjai/Vagrant-devspace/README.md

   is linked to GUEST folder `/var/www/html`.

-This vagrant box is configured to use `2048MB` of RAM and `2` CPU core.
+This vagrant box is configured to use `2048MB` of RAM and `2` CPU cores.
 This can be changed from `config.yml`.

 ### Installation Pre-requesites
 1. [Vagrant](http://vagrantup.com)